Skip to main content

 What it helps with: Caregiver support can include help finding local services, support groups, counseling, training, and respite so a caregiver can take a break.

-Who may qualify: Oregon’s caregiver page says the program supports family members and friends who care for an adult age 60 or older who needs in-home care, someone with Alzheimer’s disease or a related disorder, and some grandparents or relatives age 55 or older who care for children or disabled adult relatives.
+Who may qualify: Oregon’s caregiver page says the program supports family members and friends who care for an adult age 60 or older who needs in-home care, someone with Alzheimer’s disease or a related disorder, and some older relatives caring for children or disabled adult relatives.

 Reality check: Respite and extra services may be limited by county funding, worker availability, and urgency.
 Ask what is open now and what has a waitlist.